artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 We think our interview process at Artsy is unique, but we also think our interview process is great.
 We'd love to see the tech community examine its hiring practices, and hopefully to adopt some of what's made our hiring process successful.
-Focusing on knowledge and facts that are already acquired is one way to approach hiring; we prefer to look at how a person can fill a gap and help us grow.
+Focusing on knowledge and facts that are already acquired is one way to approach hiring; we prefer to look at how a person can fill a gap in our team and help us grow.

 <aside>
   <div class="question">